zy12aaf168/lm-lab-intro-typescript-wonderland/docs/activity_6.md

 You've had a chance to play with TypeScript features and syntax.
 In the process you've seen some poor choices - confusing interface structures, bad choices of generic functions.
 And you've seen some ways that TypeScript makes it easy to work even with these bad choices!

-# Extension
+# Extension - Convert an existing program

 Can you take some JavaScript you've written elsewhere and convert it to TypeScript?

-How would you make _good_ use of the TypeScript features?
-Even something as simple as adding parameter type checking can make JavaScript programs much easier to work with.
+Think about how would you make _good_ use of TypeScript.
+Even something as simple as adding parameter type checking can make JavaScript programs much easier to work with!

+👉 Pick an existing program, function or class you've written and create a TypeScript version.